U škripcu: Original lineup years (1980–1985)

 Their debut album, Godine ljubavi (Years of Love), was released by PGP-RTB in 1982.
-The album did not feature Lukić on bass guitar, as he was at the time of the recording serving the mandatory Yugoslav People's Army stint.
-The bass on the recording was played by Idoli bassist Zdenko Kolar, and during the promotional tour bass guitar was played by Dejan Grujić, formerly of the band Braća (The Brothers).
-On Godine ljubavi the band established a team of co-workers who collaborated on their next releases, producer Saša Habić and album artwork design group Aux Maniere, consisting of Slobodan Šajin and Momčilo Rajin, The tracks like "Ti imaš dosta godina" ("You Have Plenty of Years"), "Hamuamule", "Samuraj" ("Samurai"), "Kao u boji" ("Like in Color") and "Proleće" ("Spring") dealt with diverse themes.
+The album did not feature Lukić on bass guitar, as he was at the time of the recording serving his mandatory stint in the Yugoslav People's Army.
+The bass on the recording was played by Idoli bassist Zdenko Kolar, and during the promotional tour, bass guitar was played by Dejan Grujić, formerly of the band Braća (The Brothers).
+On Godine ljubavi the band established a team of co-workers who collaborated on their next releases, producer Saša Habić and album artwork design group Aux Maniere, consisting of Slobodan Šajin and Momčilo Rajin.
+The band dealt with diverse themes in tracks like "Ti imaš dosta godina" ("You Have Plenty of Years"), "Hamuamule", "Samuraj" ("Samurai"), "Kao u boji" ("Like in Color") and "Proleće" ("Spring").

 In 1983, the band signed a contract with Jugoton and released the album O je!
-(Oh, Yeah!) and the EP Nove godine!
+(Oh, Yeah!) and the mini album Nove godine!
 (New Years!).
-The album was well-accepted by the audience and the music critics, and the Rock magazine pronounced the album the Best Release of 1983.
+The album was well-accepted by the audience and the music critics, and the music magazine Rock pronounced O je! the Best Release of 1983.
 As Lukić was still in the army, bass guitar on the recording was played by Slobodan Svrdlan, member of the heavy metal band Gordi, who also did part of the arrangements, while Đorđe Petrović (keyboards), Nenad Jelić (percussion) and Jovan Maljoković (saxophone) appeared on the album as guests.
-The tracks "Beograd spava" ("Belgrade Is Sleeping"), "Kockar" ("Gambler") and "Siđi do reke" ("Come down to the River") saw large airplay.
-The Nove godine!
-EP, with cover designed by artist Mirko Ilić, was intentionally released during the New Year holidays.
-It featured five songs, the title track and "Koliko imaš godina" ("How Old Are You") becoming nationwide hits.
+The tracks "Beograd spava" ("Belgrade Is Sleeping"), "Kockar" ("Gambler") and "Siđi do reke" ("Come Down to the River") saw large airplay.
+The mini album Nove godine!, with cover designed by artist Mirko Ilić, was intentionally released during the New Year holidays, with the title track and "Koliko imaš godina" ("How Old Are You") becoming nationwide hits.